Y0Coss/docs-fork/pages/public_cloud/ai_machine_learning/endpoints_tuto_15_mcp_langchain4j/guide.fr-fr.md

 }
 ```

-⚠️ The description is very important as it will be used by the LLM to choose the right tool for the task. ⚠️
+⚠️ The description is very important, as it will be used by the LLM to choose the right tool for the task. ⚠️

-At the time of writing, there are two type of MCP servers: [stdio](https://modelcontextprotocol.io/specification/2025-03-26/basic/transports#stdio) and [Streamable HTTP](https://modelcontextprotocol.io/specification/2025-03-26/basic/transports#streamable-http).
+At the time of writing, there are two types of MCP servers: [stdio](https://modelcontextprotocol.io/specification/2025-03-26/basic/transports#stdio) and [Streamable HTTP](https://modelcontextprotocol.io/specification/2025-03-26/basic/transports#streamable-http).
 This blog post uses the Streamable mode thanks to Quarkus with the quarkus-mcp-server-sse extension.

 Run your server with the quarkus dev command.
-Your MCP server will be used on http://localhost:8080.
+Your MCP server will be used on <http://localhost:8080>.

 ### Using the MCP server with LangChain4J

-You can, now, use the MCP server with LangChain4J to create a powerful chatbot that can now interact with your OVHcloud account!
+You can now use the MCP server with LangChain4J to create a powerful chatbot that can now interact with your OVHcloud account!

 ```java
 ///usr/bin/env jbang "$0" "$@" ; exit $?